 Delays, cancellations or missed flights, AirPass makes it all right

 Yes, travel insurance for Germany is mandatory for Indian citizens.
-To gain entry into Germany, Indian travelers must apply for a Schengen visa.
-An important component of this visa application process is the submission of proof of valid travel insurance.
-Without this documentation, a Schengen visa application will likely be rejected.
+To gain entry into Germany, Indian travellers must apply for a Schengen visa.
+A key part of this visa application process is submitting proof of valid travel insurance

-The Schengen travel insurance policy must cover medical emergencies, evacuation, and repatriation, with a minimum coverage of €30,000 (approximately $32,800 USD).
+The travel health insurance for Germany must cover medical emergencies, evacuation, and repatriation, with a minimum coverage of €30,000 (approximately $32,800 USD).
 Without this, your visa application will not be accepted.
 The ACKO Travel Insurance Germany plan provides you with sufficient coverage to comfortably meet this mandatory visa requirement.

 During your trip to Germany, unanticipated expenses may arise.
 If you do not have Schengen travel insurance, you may be forced to pay for these expenses out of your own pocket.
 On the contrary, if you have comprehensive travel insurance, it can protect your funds.